 High blood pressure, or hypertension, currently affects more than 3.4 million children in the United States, although data from the American Heart Association suggest that estimate might be understating the issue.
-At Children's Cardiology Group in Orange and Mission Viejo, California, the team of experienced pediatric cardiologists provides expert diagnosis and treatment of hypertension in children and teens.
+At Children's Cardiology Group in Orange, Newport Beach and Mission Viejo, California, the team of experienced pediatric cardiologists provides expert diagnosis and treatment of hypertension in children and teens.
 To schedule an evaluation for pediatric hypertension, call the nearest location, or request an appointment through the online scheduling tool.

 Hypertension refers to blood pressure that remains at elevated levels for an extended time.
 Your child's blood pressure changes as they grow.
 If your child's blood pressure remains above the 95th percentile for their age group, they may receive a diagnosis of hypertension.

 Primary hypertension arises independently of any preexisting health conditions, but being overweight can contribute to the disease.
 Inadequate exercise, a poor diet, and exposure to secondary smoke increase your child's risk of primary hypertension.

 When underlying health conditions cause high blood pressure, it's known as secondary hypertension.
 Conditions that lead to secondary hypertension in children include:

 Children with high blood pressure have an increased risk of adult hypertension.